kyma-project/community/governance.md

 ### Lack of consensus

-Engage [the Kyma Council](https://github.com/kyma-project/community/tree/master/sig-and-wg#the-kyma-council), which is the ultimate decision maker, if there are still unresolved objections by the decision due date.
-Work with them to reach the final decision as soon as possible and close the issue.
+Engage [the SIG Core Leaders](https://github.com/kyma-project/community/blob/master/sig-and-wg/sig-core/README.md), if there are still unresolved objections by the decision due date.
+They will work with [the Kyma Council](https://github.com/kyma-project/community/tree/master/sig-and-wg#the-kyma-council) if necessare,  to reach the final decision as soon as possible and close the issue.

 ### Revisit a decision